ludwig-ai/ludwig-docs/src/docs/user_guide.md

                         the level of logging to use
 ```

-The same distinction between UTF-8 encoded DATASET files and HDF5 / JSON files explained in the [train](#train) section also applies here.
+The same distinction between UTF-8 encoded dataset files and HDF5 / JSON files explained in the [train](#train) section also applies here.
 In either case, the JSON metadata file obtained during training is needed in order to map the new data into tensors.
 If the new data contains a split column, you can specify which split to use to calculate the predictions with the `--split` argument.
 By default it's `full` which means all the splits will be used.